 Remember that cranberries cannot treat a UTI.
 If you have a UTI, visit your health care provider and follow their advice on to treat the infection.
 The only reliable treatment for a UTI you currently have – is an antibiotic.

 If you have had a UTI, you have an increased risk of having another one.
-Taking a cranberry supplement each day can be an effective way to decrease your chance of having another infection.
+Taking a cranberry supplement each day can be an effective way to decrease your chance of having another UTI.

 The bottom line: